jfmengels/elm-review/README.md

 ## What does `elm-review` do?

 `elm-review` analyzes your source code, trying to recognize code that is known to cause problems.
-All the rules describing problematic code are written in Elm, and `elm-review` does not come with any built-in rules;
+All the rules describing problematic code are written in Elm, and `elm-review` does not come with built-in rules;
 instead users are encouraged to write rules themselves and publish them as Elm packages, for everyone to benefit.
 [Search the package registry](https://klaftertief.github.io/elm-search/?q=Review.Rule.Rule) to find what's out there!